 Medicare recipients who have special medical needs should look into Special Needs Plans (SNPs) from Medicare Advantage.
 These plans give you the cost flexibility of a private health plan with a limited medical network.

-But the network was chosen specifically to give care to beneficiaries with special needs, offering medical experts and facilities that are best equipped to treat their unique conditions.
+But the network was chosen specifically to care for special-needs beneficiaries, offering medical experts and facilities best equipped to treat their unique conditions.

 Alignment has the lowest out-of-pocket maximum in the Phoenix area right now.
 Once you spend $2,499 on qualifying healthcare, your insurance provider will begin helping you cover your costs for treatment, drugs, hospitalizations, and outpatient procedures.
 They also have lower eligibility requirements to qualify for an SNP.

 All of these plans, including Scan Desert, are HMO plans.
-That’s short for “Health Management Organization,” and they typically offer fewer choices as far as doctors and facilities go.
+That’s short for “Health Management Organization,” and they typically offer fewer choices for doctors and facilities.
 But the advantage is that they cost less.
-Also, typically, SNP HMOs are curated for beneficiaries with special needs in order to enhance the quality of care.
+Also, SNP HMOs are typically curated for special-needs beneficiaries to enhance the quality of care.

 |Globalhealth||$0||$2,900||HMO||Chronic or Disabling|